-In order to move forward, we have to back-up.
-That is very true and any server admin or even someone who has more sensitive information on their computer or other device has learned that at some point.
-I remember my first hard drive fail.
+In order to move forward, we have to back up.
+That is very true, and any server admin or even someone who has more sensitive information on their computer or other device has learned that at some point.
+I remember my first hard drive failure.
 I remember I had a Seagate 80GB HDD, which at the time was pretty big.
-It crashed and all my data was lost.
+It crashed, and all my data was lost.
 I was devastated, and now when I think of it, I fear the moment when my HDD will fail again.

-But not only computer hard disks fail, any other device that stores information can fail, and when it does, you are left with nothing, except if you have a backup of your files.
+But not only computer hard disks fail; any other device that stores information can fail, and when it does, you are left with nothing, except if you have a backup of your files.
 A backup is probably the most important habit you must develop.
-What a backup means is that you have to have more than 1 copy of your data, on different storage devices or mediums (such as other HDDs, CDs/DDs, Cloud, etc).
+What a backup means is that you have to have more than 1 copy of your data on different storage devices or mediums (such as other HDDs, CDs/DVDs, Cloud, etc.).
 Nowadays, the fear of losing personal data is even greater.

 How to Back-up iPhone Data

-We depend so much on our devices, that if they fail, we have next to no identity.
-Take, for example, the humble smartphone, now it can hold precious information that we need on a regular basis.
-Credit card numbers, contacts, pictures, file etc. Everything about us on a tiny silicone and plastic brick.
+We depend so much on our devices that if they fail, we have next to no identity.
+Take, for example, the humble smartphone.
+Now, it can hold precious information that we need on a regular basis—credit card numbers, contacts, pictures, files,s, etc. Everything about us is on a tiny silicone and plastic brick.
 Unfortunately, a hardware breakdown is not all we have to worry about.
-Firmware upgrades can also erase our phones, physical damage, and even the fear of having it stolen.
+Firmware upgrades can also erase our phones, physical damage, and even the fear of having them stolen.
 All of these can lead to unrecoverable data loss.

 2 Basic Solutions to Back-up Your iPhone Data

-Apple has 2 very good options of backups you can try.
-They work very well and you can even use both for more peace of mind.
+Apple has 2 very good options for backups you can try.
+They work very well, and you can even use both for more peace of mind.
 These use the iPhone’s integrated backup features to make a copy of your personal data and keep it safe.
 Although they have 2 very different approaches, they both work very well and deliver great results.

 - You get 5GB of free iCloud storage for: Photos and videos in the Camera Roll

-- Device settings (for example: Phone Favorites, Wallpaper, and Mail, Contacts, Calendar accounts)
+- Device settings (for example, Phone Favorites, Wallpaper, Mail, Contacts, Calendar accounts)

 - App data